 Severe: A significant portion of a paper is plagiarized that involves reproducing original results or ideas presented in another publication

-It is understood that all authors are responsible for the content of their submitted paper as they all sign the Sulthan Thaha Journal of Social and Political Studies Copyright Transfer Form.
-If a penalty is imposed for plagiarism, all authors will be subject to the same penalty.
+It is understood that all authors are responsible for the content of their submitted paper as they all sign the J-ISACC Journal of Islamic Accounting Competency Copyright Transfer Form.
+If a penalty is imposed for plagiarism, all authors will be subject to the same sentence.

 The author should identify the source of the previously published material and obtain permission from the original author and the publisher.
-If an author submits a manuscript to Sulthan Thaha Journal of Social and Political Studies with significant overlap with a manuscript submitted to another journal simultaneously, and this overlap is discovered during the review process or after the publications of both papers, the editor of the other journal is notified and the case is treated as a severe plagiarism case.
-Significant overlap means the use of identical or almost identical figures and identical or slightly modified text for one-half or more of the paper.
-For self-plagiarism of less than one-half of the paper but more than one tenth of the paper, the case shall be treated as intermediate plagiarism.
+Suppose an author submits a manuscript to J-ISACC Journal of Islamic Accounting Competency with significant overlap with a manuscript submitted to another journal simultaneously.
+In that case, this overlap is discovered during the review process or after the publications of both papers, the editor of the other Journal is notified.
+The case is treated as a severe plagiarism case.
+Significant overlap means using identical or almost identical figures and identical or slightly modified text for one-half or more of the paper.
+The case shall be treated as intermediate plagiarism For self-plagiarism of less than one-half of the form and more than one-tenth of the article.
 If self-plagiarism is confined to the methods section, the case shall be considered as minor plagiarism.

-If an author uses some of his previously published material to clarify the presentation of new results, the previously published material shall be identified and the difference to the present publication shall be mentioned.
+Suppose an author uses some of his previously published material to clarify the presentation of new results.
+In that case, the previously published material shall be identified, and the difference to the present publication shall be mentioned.
 Permission to republish must be obtained from the copyright holder.
-In the case of a manuscript that was originally published in conference proceedings and then is submitted for publication in IJIEB either in identical or in expanded form, the authors must identify the name of the conference proceedings and the date of the publication and obtain permission to republish from the copyright holder.
+In the case of a manuscript that was originally published in conference proceedings and then is submitted for publication in J-ISACC Journal of Islamic Accounting Competency either in identical or in expanded form, the authors must identify the name of the conference proceedings and the date of the publication and obtain permission to republish from the copyright holder.
 The editor may decide not to accept this paper for publication.

-However, an author shall be permitted to use material from an unpublished presentation, including visual displays, in a subsequent journal publication.
-In the case of a publication being submitted, that was originally published in another language, the title, date, and journal of the original publication must be identified by the authors, and the copyright must be obtained.
+However, an author shall use material from an unpublished presentation, including visual displays, in a subsequent journal publication.
+In the case of a submitted magazine originally published in another language, the title, date, and Journal of the original publication must be identified by the authors, and the copyright must be obtained.
 The editor may accept such a translated publication to bring it to the attention of a wider audience.
-The editor may select a specific paper that had been published (e.g. a “historic” paper) for republication in order to provide a better perspective of a series of papers published in one issue of Sulthan Thaha Journal of Social and Political Studies.
-This republication shall be clearly identified as such and the date and journal of the original publication shall be given, and the permission of the author(s) and the publisher shall be obtained.
+The editor may select a specific paper published (e.g., a "historic" paper) for republication to provide a better perspective of a series of articles published in one issue of J-ISACC Journal of Islamic Accounting Competency.
+This republication shall be identified as such, and the date and Journal of the original publication shall be given.
+The permission of the author(s) and the publisher shall be obtained.

-The Sulthan Thaha Journal of Social and Political Studies layout editor for the Journal is responsible for maintaining the list of authors subjected to penalties and will check that no authors of a submitted paper are on this list.
-If a banned author is identified, the layout editor will inform the Editor-in-Chief who will take appropriate measures.
-This policy will be posted on the website with the instructions for submitting a manuscript, and a copy will be sent to the authors with the confirmation email upon initial receipt of their original manuscript.
+The J-ISACC Journal of Islamic Accounting Competency layout editor is responsible for maintaining the list of authors subjected to penalties.
+It will check that no authors of a submitted paper are on this list.
+If a banned author is identified, the layout editor will inform the Editor-in-Chief, who will take appropriate measures.
+This policy will be posted on the website with the instructions for submitting a manuscript.
+A copy will be sent to the authors with the confirmation email upon initial receipt of their original manuscript.
 A sentence shall be added to the copyright transfer form to indicate that the author(s) have read the Plagiarism Policy.

-The papers published in Sulthan Thaha Journal of Social and Political Studies will be considered for a retraction if :
+The papers published in J-ISACC Journal of Islamic Accounting Competency will be considered for a retraction if :